superseriousbusiness/gotosocial/docs/federation/posts.md

 ```

 If this happens, `@someone@somewhere.else.example.org` (and their instance) should consider the interaction as having been approved / accepted.
 The instance can then feel free to distribute the interaction `Activity` to all of the recipients targed by `to`, `cc`, etc, with the additional property `approvedBy` ([see below](#approvedby)).

+!!!
+Note
+    In the above example, actor `https://example.org/users/post_author` addresses the `Accept` activity not just to the interacting actor `https://somewhere.else.example.org/users/someone`, but to their followers collection as well (and, implicitly, to the public).
+This allows followers of `https://example.org/users/post_author` on other servers to also mark the interaction as accepted, and to show the interaction alongside the interacted-with post.

 ### Validating presence in a Followers / Following collection